 IN OR OUT?
 The Benefits of Software Outsourcing vs. In-House Staffing

-Like a lot of people with a background in recruiting, I used to have some preconceptions about the value of outsourcing, and I hadn’t looked too deeply into the advantages it has to offer over hiring in-house.
-Since joining Accelerance three years ago, I’ve been introduced to the company’s global network of certified software development partners and realized the breadth of technological and innovative talent that’s available around the world – if you know where to look.
+Like a lot of people with a background in recruiting, I used to have some preconceptions about the value of outsourcing, and I hadn’t looked too deeply into the advantages of outsourcing software development over hiring in-house.
+Since joining Accelerance three years ago, I’ve been introduced to the company’s global network of certified software development partners and realized the breadth of technological and innovative talent that’s available around the world – if you know where to look and how to go about properly outsourcing software development.

-I knew that there was an established outsourcing industry offshore in regions such as India and Eastern Europe, but I quickly discovered there are outstanding engineers in many other global regions that still fly under the radar.
-On research trips to vet potential nearshore software development partners in Latin America, it was enlightening to meet teams in Mexico and El Salvador and see how sophisticated and sharp they are, and witness their passion for developing high-quality software.
+I knew that there was an established outsourcing industry offshore in regions such as India and Eastern Europe.
+However, I quickly discovered there are outstanding engineers in many other global regions that still fly under the radar.
+On research trips to vet potential nearshore software development partners in Latin America, it was enlightening to meet teams in Mexico and El Salvador and see how sophisticated and sharp their software developer teams are and to witness their passion for developing high-quality custom software.

-For many years, in-house staffing has been the default way of doing things.
+For many years, in-house staffing has been the default way of doing things, especially custom software development.
 And it’s not easy for companies to step outside their comfort zone and embrace change.
 That requires a leap of faith.
-Traditionally, businesses believed the best way to manage and motivate their team was to have them on staff and usually working onsite.
+Traditionally, businesses believed the best way to manage and motivate any software developer team was to have them on staff and usually working onsite.

-I had no reason to question that belief either until I got to see first-hand with Accelerance how the suite of virtual communications and project management tools available today remove the necessity for companies to have their development team co-located in the same office space.
+I had no reason to question that belief either until I got to see first-hand with Accelerance how the suite of virtual communications and project management tools available today remove the necessity for companies to have their development team co-located in the same office space, making software development outsourcing easier than ever.

-Big tech companies, such as Google and Twitter, have already told many staff they can stay away from the office indefinitely.
-And CompTIA’s IT Industry Outlook for 2021 predicts 29% of companies will have an even split of in-house and remote workers looking ahead, compared to just 7% pre-COVID.
-See our recent point of view about the outlook for remote work.
+Companies in a variety of verticals and industries have allowed some workers to work remotely indefinitely or work in hybrid arrangements, validating CompTIA’s IT Industry Outlook for 2021 that predicted 29% of companies will have an even split of in-house and remote workers looking ahead, compared to just 7% pre-COVID.
+See our point of view about the outlook for remote work.

 Being required to manage distributed teams has shown organizations what’s achievable and that there are some real advantages.
 That’s especially true when it comes to software development and the intensifying drive towards digital transformation.
-As the business sector looks to recover after a tumultuous 12 months, innovative companies want that competitive edge, and many turn to outsourcing to quickly and cost-effectively deploy next-gen technical skills.
+As the business sector looks to recover after a tumultuous 12 months, innovative companies want that competitive edge, and many turn to outsourcing to quickly and cost-effectively deploy next-gen technical skills in areas like application development, app development, and other software solutions.

-Let’s take a closer look at the benefits of outsourcing versus hiring in-house in five key areas:
+Let’s take a closer look at the benefits of outsourcing software development versus hiring in-house in five key areas:

 • Access to talent